 Does a History of Migraine Affect the Rate of Thrombolysis in Young Stroke Patients?

-Logistic regression analysis displaying factors associated with thrombolytic therapy (tPA) in AIS patients admitted within the thrombolytic time window between 50 and 80 years of age.
+Logistic regression analysis displaying factors associated with thrombolytic therapy (rTPA) in all young AIS patients and young AIS patients admitted within the thrombolytic time window.

 Time from ictus to admission in hours

 AIS: acute ischaemic stroke; NIHSS: National Institutes of Health Stroke Scale; OR: odds ratio; CI: confidence interval.
 There was an association between migraine and a low rate of received rTPA treatment in young patients with acute ischaemic stroke.